Skip to Content

-The Best Way to Freeze Bell Peppers – Simple Guide
+How To Freeze Bell Peppers – Simple Guide

-It happens all too often – you plant what seems to be a sensible number of pepper plants in the spring, only to be overwhelmed with tons of bell peppers in the early fall.
+It happens all too often – you plant what seems to be a sensible number of pepper plants in the spring, only to be overwhelmed with tons of fresh bell peppers in the early fall.
 Thankfully, this is a good problem to have.

-In this article, we’ll share the best way to freeze bell peppers.
+In this article, I’ll share the best way to freeze bell peppers.
 This storage method is by far the easiest way to save fresh peppers for the long term.
 They are perfect for cooking, making salsas, or for using in sauces and chilis.

 Frozen Sliced bell peppers in baggie